grivescorbett/verhulst/DESCRIPTION.rst

 Verhulst
 ========

-Verhulst is a BSD-licensed_ Python library for evaluating binary logistic regressions fitted with scikit-learn_.
+Verhulst is a MIT-licensed_ Python library for evaluating binary logistic regressions fitted with scikit-learn_.

 scikit-learn takes a machine learning approach to data analysis and executes